From Circuits to Consciousness

 My time as a Junior Research Fellow at the Human Sleep Research Laboratory was dedicated to understand the micro-architecture of sleep in Vipassana meditators and healthy controls.
 I conducted over 125 whole-night polysomnography (PSG) studies, using auditory stimulation and transcranial Alternating Current Stimulation (tACS) to “shake” the sleep architecture and test its stability.
 We identified that sleep ERPs and tACS-induced spectral changes could serve as reliable markers for sleep stability.
 More recently, I have prototyped MVPA pipelines to decode dream states from sleep data using machine learning classifiers.

-I am currently exploring how microstate dynamics shift during sleep in both healthy brains and those affected by Schizophrenia.
+We also explored how microstate dynamics shift during sleep in both healthy brains and those affected by Schizophrenia.
 My work also includes developing machine learning classifiers to decode dream states from high-density PSG data using serial awakening protocols.
-I am also developing automated pipelines to capture sleep stage transitions and conceptualising sleep and awake across a continuum and deploying information theory and similar metrics to characterise sleep better.
+We also developed pipelines to capture sleep stage transitions and conceptualising sleep and awake across a continuum and deploying information theory and similar metrics to characterise sleep better.
+Our centre also hosts advanced training in sleep research with Indian Society for Sleep Research.
+You can read these two papers 1 2 to know more about the field.

 Can we enhance our cognitive skills: Cognition & Neuromodulation